NickLombardo2/NickLombardo2/README.md

 - 👋 Hi, I’m @NickLombardo2
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python programming, and POSTgreSQL
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://nicklombardo2.github.io/My-Site/